Wednesday, September 18, 2024

 When bullying happens there is an imbalance of power between the perpetrator and victim, which can lead into a sense of helplessness and weakness.
 The pattern of bullying can undermine a victim’s sense of self and can cause short-term and long-term consequences.

 Why do bullies bully?
 They bully because they can.
-Lea Page says it takes a village to make a bully… and it takes a village to stop one.
+Lea Page says that it takes a village to make a bully… and it takes a village to stop one.
 Nineteen Minutes elucidates the roles that bystanders play in the social dynamics of bullying.
 I am now referring to those who witness the bullying without standing up to the bully.
 Some of the onlookers feel fear and guilt due to their own lack of response, so it is important to discuss this topic and to address it.
 Banning a book that deals with the topic is not the solution.
 Some bystanders celebrate the bully.
 They even support the bully and act in ways that perpetuate the pattern of bullying.
 I noticed that the “popular” girls had a positive attitude toward the revolting behaviors of Matt Royston and Drew Girard.
 They celebrated them.

 When dangerous behaviors are normalized and celebrated, the pattern of bullying is established, creating an atmosphere where respect and kindness no longer matter.